mpgirro/stalla/README.md

 * Fyyd (planned)
 * Feedpress (planned)

-Feel free to open an issue WIEN is missing support for a relevant namespace.
-Please describe why you feel that this namespace is relevant to the Podcast ecosystem.
+Feel free to open an issue if WIEN is missing support for a relevant namespace.
+Please describe why you feel that this namespace is relevant in the Podcast ecosystem, and ideally provide a link to an existing feed using this namespace.

 ## Looking for Atom feed support?